UrbanoPrincess/surcharge-tool/README.md

 # Surcharge Tool — Easy Overview

-This small SvelteKit project provides a simple business surcharge calculator UI with end-to-end Playwright tests.
-The README below explains the purpose of the project, how to run it, and a short, human-friendly description of the important files and folders so you can quickly find what you need.
+This small SvelteKit project provides a simple surcharge calculator UI with end-to-end Playwright tests.
+The README below explains the purpose of the project, how to run it, and a short description of the important files and folders so you can quickly find what you need.

 ## Quick start